 Studying, investigating, discovering, and creating.

-Performing curricular tasks auxiliary to teaching and research, e.g., serving on faculty committees, attending to administrative and disciplinary tasks, and promoting diligence and honest work in the student body.
+Performing curricular tasks auxiliary to teaching and research, e.g., serving on faculty committees, supporting the accreditation process, attending to administrative and disciplinary tasks, and promoting diligence and honest work in the student body.

 Advising and counseling students.